bensonnalle/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+joeAccount.balance will be 50 and joeOtherAccount will be 100 because these are structs and are value types

 ### Question 10